|

 counterregulatory cytokine IL10.

-Acute Hemorrhagic Shock: When Stored RBCs
+Acute Hemorrhagic Shock: When

-are Unavailable in Trauma Care
+Stored RBCs are Unavailable in Trauma Care

-The most compelling indication for an HBOC
+The most compelling

-is the scenario in which stored RBCs are
+which stored RBCs are unavailable.
+This

-unavailable.
-This potential benefit for
+potential benefit for military use has

-development of HBOCs, but there are also a
+largely driven the development of HBOCs, but

-number of key applications in civilian
+there are also a number of key applications

-trauma care.
-Despite the appeal, the
+in civilian trauma care.
+Despite the appeal,

-scientific design and ethical conduct of
+the scientific design and ethical conduct of

 clinical trials to establish efficacy of